 The Importance of Birthright Israel for People on the Autism Spectrum and the Greater Disability Community

-Talk to people!
-You can find the trip that’s right for you, from those specifically designed for people with disabilities to other community and interest-based trips such as Pride and culinary.
-I believe Birthright Israel can be the jumping-off point to exploring who you are as an autistic person, a disabled person, a Jewish person, or just a person!
+No matter what trip you go on, you will be out of your comfort zone, but each day, you’ll get to choose how far more you want to venture and what risks you want to take.
+I experienced a falafel-load of new things, learned who I got along with, and enhanced my problem-solving skills.
+My first recommendation: Talk to people who’ve been on trips and those who have led trips!
+You can find the trip that’s right for you, from those specifically designed for people with disabilities to other community and interest-based trips such as Pride and Culinary.
+I believe Birthright can be the jumping-off point to exploring who you are as an autistic person, a disabled person, a Jewish person, or just a person!

-Ava Rigelhaupt is a writer, actress, and advocate for diversity/disability representation.
-She writes scripts on the road to becoming a screenwriter while keeping her eyes peeled for auditioning opportunities!
-Ava shares her intersectional lived experiences through consulting, speaking on panels or writers’ rooms, and publishing articles.
-She’s determined to educate and influence the entertainment industry, creating more opportunities and authentic representations for the talented and diverse disability community.
+Ava is a writer, actress, and advocate for diversity/disability representation.
+She’s the Autistic Creative Consultant for the Broadway musical, How to Dance in Ohio!
+(It follows seven autistic young adults at a social skills center in Ohio as they come of age, forge connections, and prepare for a spring dance.)
+She’s also a writer for PBS Kids upcoming animated series, Carl the Collector.
+As a Chinese, Jewish, transracial, autistic adoptee, Ava shares her intersectional lived experiences through consulting, public speaking (ie: synagogues during JDAIM, SXSW, Disney), and publishing articles.
+She’s determined to educate and influence the entertainment industry, creating more opportunities and authentic representations for the talented and diverse disability community!